trechriron/agent-arcade-trentin-v2/README.md

 # Agent Arcade: AI Game Agents on NEAR

-A platform for training and competing with AI agents in classic arcade games using Stable Baselines3, Gymnasium, and the Arcade Learning Environment with staking powered by NEAR.
+A platform for training and competing with AI agents in classic arcade games using Stable Baselines3, Gymnasium, and the Arcade Learning Environment with optional staking powered by NEAR.

 ## 🎬 Demo: Trained Agents in Action